 - 1. Review pilot institutional data and recommendations from 2016. - 2.
-Consider best approach for PCCLD positioned with PLA outcomes measures.
+Consider best approach for PCCLD positioned with PLA outcomes measures. - 3.
+Develop and launch survey tools. - 4.
+Determine results and recommendations for next steps.

-- 3. Develop and launch survey tools. - 4.
-Determine results and recommendations for next steps. - Q1: Dave Hayden (Data Analyst) is working with staff from throughout the district to define and collect outcome data.
-So far, the focus of attention has been within the departments of the Rawlings Library. - Q2: Data is being collected for a report to be prepared in Q4. - Q3: More Project Outcomes surveys are being circulated in connection with library programming.
-Data is being collected for an end of year report. - III.
+Q1: Dave Hayden (Data Analyst) is working with staff from throughout the district to define and collect outcome data.
+So far, the focus of attention has been within the departments of the Rawlings Library.

+Q2: Data is being collected for a report to be prepared in Q4.

+III.
 Assess the current contract for outsourced custodial services to ensure the district is receiving the best, lowest-cost janitorial assistance.

-- 1. Review current custodial service contract. - 2.
-Consider best practices and current institutional needs. - 3.
-Develop Request for Proposal and seek qualified vendor responses. - 4.
-Determine best, lowest-cost proposal. - 5.
-Establish service with selected vendor. - Q1: Review and assessment concluded with issuance of a 20-page RFP to which there were seven qualifying responses.
+- Review current custodial service contract.

+- 2. Consider best practices and current institutional needs.

+- 3. Develop Request for Proposal and seek qualified vendor responses.

+- 4. Determine best, lowest-cost proposal.

+- 5. Establish service with selected vendor.

+Q1: Review and assessment concluded with issuance of a 20-page RFP to which there were seven qualifying responses.
 The lowest, best bid was CBM, LLC, which was approved by PCCLD trustees on February 23, 2017, and, subsequently, a contract was concluded between CBM and the library district.
 Transitioning from the former vendor to the new vendor commenced thereafter.
-The district is on track for the new janitorial service to start at all locations at the beginning of Q2. - Q2: The new custodial service is satisfactory overall during the first full quarter of operation in 2017 Q2.
+The district is on track for the new janitorial service to start at all locations at the beginning of Q2.

+Q2: The new custodial service is satisfactory overall during the first full quarter of operation in 2017 Q2.
 Early issues during the transition to the new service included ensuring building access because work is done overnight outside of regular library operational hours.
-The new day porter employee is working out well, bathrooms are cleaner, and carpet cleaning is much improved. - Q3: The new custodial service arrangements continue to operate with overall improved satisfaction and some floor care issues ameliorated at Rawlings in Q3. - IV.
+The new day porter employee is working out well, bathrooms are cleaner, and carpet cleaning is much improved.

+IV.
 Begin replacing the oldest and malfunctioning security cameras throughout the district in order to ensure good video surveillance of sensitive areas.